Byavisa Sandefjord: New ownership

 In its three years of publication, Vestfold Blad suffered heavy economic losses, running a deficit of around 12 million kr.
-Consequently they were acquired in March 2014 by media conglomerate Content Media who were aleady owners of several city papers in Western Norway.
+Consequently they were acquired in March 2014 by media conglomerate Content Media who were already owners of several city papers in Western Norway.
 Now publishing only in Sandefjord, Tjølling and Stokke, the paper competed directly with Sandefjords Blad, whose editor in chief Jan Roaldset stated their intention to go on the offensive.

 Following further deficits after its acquisition, the city papers for Sandefjord and Tønsberg, both owned by the same company, were moved to the same premises in August 2016, in addition to both changing from weekly to biweekly publication three months later in November.
 When asked if the reduction was temporary, general manager Bjørn Larsen commented that it would likely continue through 2017.
 Less than half a year later, Byavisa Tønsberg moved back to their offices in Torvgaten in Tønsberg in January 2017, after it was bought back by the original owners, Vibeke and Christer Lundquist.
 Byavisa Sandefjord remained in the hands of Content Media.